 If you have bad diarrhea, a sports drink like Gatorade can replace electrolytes – essential minerals like sodium, calcium and potassium.
 Electrolytes help your cells absorb and use the fluids you’re drinking.

 Another thing to consider is a cup of green tea.
 Studies on green tea and COVID-19 have found the beverage contains a compound that may work against the coronavirus.
 The bonus is that warm tea feels great on a sore throat.

 3. Keep eating

 The idea of digging into a plate of food isn’t always appetizing when you’re sick.
-And if you lose your sense of smell and taste, you may find that eating even your favorite foods is no longer enjoyable.
+And if you lose your sense of smell and taste when you have COVID-19, you may find that eating even your favorite foods is no longer enjoyable.
 But food is an important part of recovery.
 By eating, you give your body nourishment to heal itself.

 While it’s easy to look for comfort in junk food when you’re feeling under the weather, healthier options can give you energy and possibly help you heal faster.
 Some great choices include bananas, oatmeal, yogurt, salmon and leafy green vegetables.

 If you can’t stomach anything big, try drinking a little bit of warm broth every few hours.
 That way your body will get some nourishment.
 Plus, the broth will help you stay hydrated.